Bbouley/flask-by-example/README.md

 #### Part 4

  - ENV settings have to be redeclared every time user navigates into directory and starts their venv again.
+ (go back to set up autoenv in part 1? so these commands run every time you cd into that directory)

 ### Notes